AndyFul/Hard_Configurator/README.md

 GUI to manage Software Restriction Policies (SRP) and harden Windows Home editions (Windows Vista at least).
-The most comprehensive information about Hard_Configurator (including the manual, FAQ, articles about SRP, etc.), is available on https://hard-configurator.com/, thanks to the cooperative work of my friends from Malwaretips forum.
+The most comprehensive information about Hard_Configurator (including the manual, FAQ, articles about SRP, etc.), is available on https://hard-configurator.com/ (temporarily closed in June 2022), thanks to the cooperative work of my friends from Malwaretips forum.
 There is also an informative Malwaretips thread about Hard_Configurator: https://malwaretips.com/threads/hard_configurator-windows-hardening-configurator.66416/